 Rock Hill – All businesses operating within the city limits of Rock Hill will need to register for a business license with the Rock Hill Planning & Development Department.
 Home-based businesses are also required to register and will need zoning approval.

-Employer Identification Number (EIN) – Many businesses will register with the Internal Revenue Service (IRS) for an EIN or Employer Identification Number.
-The EIN is the business equivalent for a Social Security Number for an individual.
-Corporations, Limited Liability Companies, Partnerships and Sole Proprietorships with employees will all need to register for one.
+Many businesses will register with the Internal Revenue Service (IRS) for an EIN (also referred to as a FEIN, Federal Employer Identification Number, or Federal Tax ID Number).
+The EIN is the business equivalent of a Social Security Number for an individual.
+Corporations, Limited Liability Companies, Partnerships, and Sole Proprietorships with employees will all need to register for one.
 Sole Proprietorships without employees can use the owner’s Social Security Number.

-There is no cost for an EIN and it only takes a few minutes to get.
+There is no cost for an EIN, and it only takes a few minutes to get.

-Resale Certificate – Businesses purchasing merchandise to resell will usually want to obtain a South Carolina Resale Certificate in order to not pay sales tax for merchandise that is being resold to customers.
+Businesses purchasing merchandise to resell will usually want to obtain a South Carolina Resale Certificate in order to not pay sales tax for merchandise that is being resold to customers.

-In addition to professional licenses from the Department of Labor, Licensing and Regulation, businesses in a variety of industries such as food establishments, daycares, salvage yards and many others also require licensing.
+In addition to professional licenses from the Department of Labor, Licensing and Regulation, businesses in a variety of industries such as food establishments, daycares, salvage yards, and many others also require licensing.